KevincSF/URSS2024/README.md

 # URSS2024

-This code is for an URSS 2024 research project, detailed of the information would be provided in:(TO BE UPDATED)
+This is a replication package for an URSS 2024 research project, detailed of the information would be provided in:(TO BE UPDATED)

 ## YouTube API Scraper and Comment Analyzer